yashparmar7/Technical/README.md

 ## 📌 Usage
 - Fill the form → Save to create/update record.
-- Edit/Delete records directly from the table.
+- Edit records directly from the table.
-- Use search bar to filter records.
 - Navigate pages with pagination controls.

 ## 📡 API Endpoints